ryklin/OpenGL3DGame_Java/README.md

 https://www.youtube.com/watch?v=0v56I5UWrYY&list=UUxiBXBY1a-axNVGIvQKGcNA

-Since, I have already downloaded all the jar and dll files and placed them into the appropriate directories, you can skip ahead to time point 3:00 minutes and only add the external jar files to your project, along with the "natives folder", as shown.
+To get started, because I have already downloaded all the jar and dll files and placed them into the appropriate directories, you can skip ahead to time point 3:00 minutes and only add the external jar files to your project, along with the "natives folder", as shown.
+I intentionally chose to keep each tutorial in separate folder in order to make it easier to diff the changes.
+I also included all the relevent resources (height maps, blend maps, obj's and texture png's) in their respective tutorial folders.

 Optional: